-- Researched useful modes, and re-factored the set of commands to get the best quality with the greatest simplicity. - Removed need for almost any user specified post-decoding EQ. - Minimized need for any pre-decoding EQ, and the seldom needed options are built-in to the -fcs command. - Improved the lower MF range.
+- \ Researched useful modes, and re-factored the set of commands to get the best quality with the greatest simplicity. - \ Removed need for almost any user specified post-decoding EQ.
+Tweaks are still applicable. - \ Minimized need for any pre-decoding EQ, and the seldom needed options are built-in to the --fcs command. - \ Improved the lower MF range, reversing the excessive rebellion against the consumer recording FA sound.